kg7oem/jackalope/README.md

 and will change.
 Stuff may not work.
 It might crash.
 In no way should this project be considered production quality.

+Compiling

+Jackalope uses Boost internally and has a minimum version requirement of 1.66 unless otherwise specified.
+If a suitable system wide version of Boost is not found then Boost can be downloaded and built automatically with -DDOWNLOAD_OK=ON specified as an argument to cmake.
+If possible it is recommended to use a system wide Boost library.

+Debian

+On a Debian based system you'll need the following packages:

+  build-essential cmake libboost-date-time-dev libboost-filesystem-dev libboost-regex-dev libboost-serialization-dev libboost-system-dev libboost-thread-dev

+The following packages enable optional support in Jackalope:

+  DBus: libdbus-1-dev libdbus-c++-dev
+  Jack Audio: libjack-jackd2-dev or libjack-dev
+  Perl: libperl-dev
+  Portaudio: portaudio19-dev
+  RtAudio: librtaudio-dev
+  Sndfile: libsndfile1-dev

 Objects

 Jackalope objects encapualate components that accept input, generate output,